SimVascular/svZeroDSolver/docs/pages/main.md

 - BloodVesselJunction
 - WindkesselBC

-For implementation details, have a look at the [source code](https://github.com/StanfordCBCL/svZeroDPlus).
+For implementation details, have a look at the [source code](https://github.com/simvascular/svZeroDSolver).

 [About SimVascular](https://simvascular.github.io)

 # Installation

-svZeroDPlus can be installed in two different ways.
+svZeroDSolver can be installed in two different ways.
 For using the Python API, an installation via pip is recommended.

 ## Using pip